atgehrhardt/nobara_ally_helper/README.md

 This should result in an installation with functional side and back buttons, as well as all necessary patches and optimizations for Nobara and the Gamescope interface.
 If you are noticing your Ally freeze when rebooting, simply reboot with it unplugged.
 Once it boots you can plug it back in.

-# Notes
+# Note about TDP

-I highly recommend you use a TDP limit of 11 watts outside of games as this will provide a very smooth experience with extremely low wattage
+I highly recommend activating the TDP limit and setting it to 11 watts outside of games as this will provide a very smooth experience with extremely low wattage.
+If you leave the wattage uncapped, the governor, even on powersave or balanced mode will tend to use maximum wattage.
+Implementing an 11 watt limit solves this problem nicely and doesn't affect games as you can always set a different wattage per game.

 ## This script does a few things
 1) Installs kernel 6.6.9-200 from Jlobue10 repo